Symptoms of Opioid Use Disorder

 Typically the symptoms include the desire to take more than the intended opioid dose, increased tolerance to opioids, and withdrawal upon abrupt discontinuation of opioids.
 Individuals who are suffering from opioid use disorder usually fail to perform their important roles at home, work, or school because of the effects of the drug.
 Dependence on the substance can ruin family and social relationships in the long run.
 Overall, these are tell-tale signs that it is time to seek help from experts to get back to your life back to normal.

-Restoration of Greensboro – Opioid Use Disorder Clinic
+Restoration of Greensboro Pain Consultants and Opioid Addiction Clinic

 Call us at (336) 285-7853

 Understanding Opioid Use Disorder

 According to wikipedia, the medical condition known as opioid use disorder is caused by the inappropriate or excessive use of the opioid substance.
 Understanding the chronic illness is important to the whole recovery process.

 About 11 percent of Americans reportedly have used prescription opioids for nonmedical use at some point in their lives.
 Regardless of the reasons, nonmedical use of the substance or any other drug will eventually have a physical, mental, and emotional toll on the user.